Courses

 Course Dates

-• 12.5 training days with renowned global and national experts in leadership development and conservation practice.
+• 13 training days with global and national experts in leadership development and conservation practice.

-• One-on-one and team-based coaching support to create an immersive learning experience.
+• Team-based coaching support to create an immersive learning experience.

-• Leadership development resources and materials for ongoing work.
+• Leadership development resources and materials for ongoing work, including a 1-year subscription to Kansas Leadership Center’s Your Leadership Edge.

 • Introduce participants to a shared leadership language, set of principles, and competencies;